Islam in Réunion

-Islam is the religion of about 3% of the people of Réunion.
+Islam is the religion of about 3% of the population of Réunion.
 Most large towns have a mosque, allowing the Muslim community to practice their religion.

 In Réunion, Zarabes is the name given to the Muslim community of Réunion.
-The Muslims migrated to Réunion in mid-nineteenth century.
+Muslims first migrated to Réunion in the mid-nineteenth century.
 Zarabes are mostly South Asian and specifically from the modern state Gujarat in India.

-More recently, many Muslim immigrants from Mayotte (French overseas departement), the Comoros and African countries has arrived in Réunion.
+More recently, many Muslim immigrants from Mayotte (French overseas departement), the Comoros and other African countries have arrived in Réunion.